 TERMINATION OR SUSPENSION OF SERVICES

-- The Company may immediately terminate the Services at any time by notice to the Client.
+Subject to clause 39, the Company may immediately terminate the Services at any time by written notice to the Client, if the Client:

-- The parties shall meet and discuss in good faith any dispute between them arising out of this agreement.
+- The parties shall meet and discuss in good faith any dispute between them arising out of the Terms.

 If the discussions fail to resolve the dispute within 14 days’ after the dispute has been notified in writing to the other party, any party may (by written notice to the other party) require that the dispute be submitted for expert determination by a single expert nominated by the President for the time being of Auckland District Law Society.
 In the event of any such submission to expert determination: